kirosama2/kirosama2-custom-detection-sagemaker/README.md

 Refer the original markdown for a graphical representation of the Scene Provisioning Workflow.

 ## Installation
-Follow the install instructions provided in the original markdown for
+Follow the install instructions provided in the original markdown for the perfect setup.

+## Session Tracking
+Afte